lucifayr/archwiki-rs/README.md

 ### Downloading page info

-Page names are stored locally to prevent having to scrape the entire table of contents of the ArchWiki with every command
+The page names used for suggestions are stored locally to prevent having to scrape the entire table of contents of the ArchWiki with every command

 #### Updating everything